-Prepare Your Child for a First Dental Visit with Helpful Information
+Prepare Your Child For Their First Dental Visit

 Your Child’s First Dental Visit – Establishing a Dental Home

 The American Academy of Pediatrics (AAP), the American Dental Association (ADA), and the American Academy of Pediatric Dentistry (AAPD) all recommend establishing a dental home for your child by one year of age.
 Children who have a dental home are more likely to receive appropriate preventive and routine oral health care.

 During your child’s first visit, you are encouraged to be with your child(ren).
 Thereafter, we request that all children accompany the staff through the dental experience without parent presence.